chef-partners/marketplace_image/README.md

 1. Push the branch to github.

 1. In `arm-templates/automate/mainTemplateParameters.json`, set the value of `baseUrl` to the branch name in github.
 Push the change.

+1. Create the azure resource group `automatearmtest` if it does not already exist with: `az group create --name automatearmtest -l "East US"`

 1. Run `make arm-test` in the `omnibus-marketplace` root directory to boot an instance using our current solutions template from github with the staged image.